Butser Hill

 Copyright BT Heritage [TCB417/E 31489]

 Viewed from the south, the "partially completed" tower - although it appears essentially finished in this November 1965 image.
 The new Post Office building is on the right.
 On the left one dish for the radar link is mounted on the roof of the original building and the other is on what appears to be a temporary structure.
-There are also two smaller dishes, possibly for the temporary BBC2 link running from Golden Pot to Thornhill.
+There are also two smaller dishes, probably for the temporary BBC2 link running between Golden Pot to Thornhill.

 Butser Hill 1965